openstack-archive/fuel-plugin-xenserver/doc/source/test-plan.rst

 Product compatibility matrix
 ----------------------------

-The plugin is compatible with MOS 8.0 and XenServer 6.5 SP1, with all hotfixes applied (Especially hotfix XS65ESP1013).
+The plugin is compatible with MOS 8.0 and XenServer versions 6.5 SP1 and 7.0, with all hotfixes applied.

 Prerequirements